AEIS-FIS-EPN/sebas-jimenez-aws-terraform/README.md

 This project is working with **Terraform**

 > [!NOTE]
 > The whole project was created on Linux (Ubuntu), so make sure to run it on similar OS.
-Also, you can modify the path given on `main.tf` according to you OS to avoid errors.
+Also, you can modify the path given on `main.tf` according to your OS to avoid errors.

 # Prerequisites
 You must have installed terraform on the computer that you're trying to run the project, make sure to follow the documentation below: